charltoncr/jsstrip/README.md

 <br>`<script>`<br>`</script>`

-With no flags jsstrip will convert a JavaScript file into two lines: one will be a comment started on the first line of the JavaScript file; the other line will be the entire JavaScript file without unneeded whitespace and comments.
+With no flags jsstrip will convert a JavaScript file into two lines: one (or more) will be a comment block started on the first line of the JavaScript file; the other will be the entire JavaScript file without comments and unneeded whitespace.

 ## Installation

 Put jsstrip in your executable search path and change its mode to execute:
 `chmod 755 jsstrip`.
-If you are using a system that won't run a script whose first line is
-`#!/usr/bin/python3` then change the name from `jsstrip` to `jsstrip.py`.
+If you are using a system that won't run a script whose first line is `#!/usr/bin/python3`, change the name from `jsstrip` to `jsstrip.py`.
 Then run it as `python3 jsstrip.py [args]` or perhaps `py jsstrip.py [args]`.

 ## Help